Connecting Libraries to Employment with Workforce Literacy

 - Udemy – An online learning platform that allows anyone to host their video courses

-- UoPeople – University of the People (UoPeople) is a tuition-free, non-profit, online academic institution offering undergraduate programs in Business Administration and Computer Science.
+- UoPeople – University of the People (UoPeople) is a tuition-free, non-profit, online academic institution offering undergraduate programs in Business Administration and Computer Science, as well as Health Science and Education programs.

 - Khan Academy